divyanshk/divyanshk.github.io/index.md

 <br>

-My name is Divyansh Khanna and I am a graduate student at Courant Institute of Mathematical Sciences in New York University.
+My name is Divyansh Khanna and I am a software engineer at Facebook.
+I graduated from Courant Institute of Mathematical Sciences at New York University with a Masters in Computer Science.

 <br>